No-harm calibration for generalized Oaxaca-Blinder estimators: Illustrating the improvements from linear calibration

 \section{Illustrating the improvements from linear calibration}

-To illustrate the benefits of linear calibration with the prediction equations for both potential outcomes, we present a simulation study using logistic regression under misspecification.
-The $s$th of $S$ data sets contains $N$ individuals.
-Each unit has a scalar covariate $x_i$, independent and identically distributed as a Uniform random variable on [-5,5].
-To generate the binary potential outcomes, we begin with functions $\text{pr}\{y_i(0)=1\mid x_i\}$ and $\text{pr}\{y_i(1)=1 \mid x_i\}$ of the form We draw $U_i$ independent and identically distributed from a Uniform distribution on $[0,1]$ for each individual, and for $z=0,1$ we set $y_i(z) = \chi[U_i \leq \text{pr}\{y_i(z)=1\}]$, where $\chi(A)$ is the indicator that the event $A$ occurred.
-Fixing these values of the potential outcomes and covariates within the $s$th data set, we draw $B$ randomizations uniformly from $\Omega_{CRE}$ with $n_0=0.7N$ and $n_1=0.3N$.
-Using the observed responses after each randomization, we then estimate the prediction functions $\hat{\mu}_0(x_i)$ and $\hat{\mu}_1(x_i)$ as the predicted probabilities from a logistic regression of $y_i(Z_i)$ on $x_{i}$ in the subgroups where $Z_i=0$ and $Z_i=1$, respectively.
-With the outcomes and response functions in tow, we form the difference-in-means estimator $\hat{\tau}_{unadj}$, generalized Oaxaca-Blinder estimator $\hat{\tau}_{gOB}$, the singly-calibrated estimator of \citelatex[Equation 8]{generalizedOB} $\hat{\tau}_{GBcal}$, and our linearly-calibrated estimator $\hat{\tau}_{cal}$.
+To illustrate both the benefits of linear calibration with the prediction equations for both potential outcomes and the potential peril of proceeding without our calibration step, we present a simulation study using Poisson regression.
+The $s$th of $S$ data sets contains $N$ individuals upon whom an experimenter performs a completely randomized experiment with $n_{1} = \lceil p N \rceil$ treated units.
+In our simulations $p = 0.8$.
+Each unit has a scalar covariate $x_i$, generated as independent and identically distributed draws from a Uniform random variable on $[-5, 5]$.
+We then generate the potential outcomes under treatment and control for each individual independently as $y_i(1)\sim Poisson\{\exp(x_i)\}$ and $y_i(0)\sim Poisson\{72-0.45\exp(x_i)\}$, where $Poisson(\lambda)$ is a Poisson distribution with rate $\lambda$.
+The Poisson regression model is thus correctly specified for the potential outcomes under treatment, but incorrectly specified for those under control.

+For each data set, we draw $B$ treatment assignment allocations.
+An experimenter observes $y_{i}(Z_{i})$ and continuous covariates $x_{i}$ for each unit.
+Using the observed responses after each randomized treatment allocation, we estimate the prediction functions $\hat{\mu}_0(x_i)$ and $\hat{\mu}_1(x_i)$ via separate Poisson regressions of $y_i(Z_i)$ on $x_{i}$ in the subgroups where $Z_i=0$ and $Z_i=1$ respectively.
+With the outcomes and response functions in tow, we form the difference-in-means estimator $\hat{\tau}_{unadj}$, generalized Oaxaca-Blinder estimator $\hat{\tau}_{gOB}$, the singly-calibrated estimator of \citetrefs[Equation 8]{generalizedOB} $\hat{\tau}_{GBcal}$, and our linearly-calibrated estimator $\hat{\tau}_{cal}$.